Peacefire (film)

-Peacefire is a 2008 Irish independent drama film direct by Macdara Vallely.
+Peacefire is a 2008 independent drama film direct by Macdara Vallely.

 Plot

-Colin McNally (John Travers) is a troubled teenager being brought up by his widowed mother following his father's death.
+Colin McNally is a troubled teenager being brought up by his widowed mother following his father's death.
 With his carefree attitude towards the political situation in Northern Ireland, Colin becomes involved in criminal activities.
-He and friends, Spuds (Gerard Jordan) and Jimbo (Sean Roberts) begin to steal cars, take them for a joyride and later set fire to them.
+He and friends, Spuds and Jimbo begin to steal cars, take them for a joyride and later set fire to them.
 Following a car accident on one of their joyrides, Colin and his friends escape with only a few minor injuries and are arrested.
 While he and his friends are separately being questioned, a policeman makes Colin an offer - either he helps the police by becoming an informant in bringing down a top IRA man or he and his friends will be sent to prison.

 Although his father was a top IRA man before he died, Colin, knowing that he is making the wrong decision and that he would be going against his father and the others, takes the policeman up on his offer in order to stay out of prison which causes friction between him and his friends.
 Colin, Spuds, and Jimbo continue their criminal behavior and following numerous warnings from the police and the IRA, who has been lenient with Colin for who is father was, Spuds and Jimbo are kneecapped and Colin, having escaped this, is threatened and told to leave the country.
 Colin eventually has the top IRA man captured, and with his guilt he goes to the local priest for forgiveness.

 While there is nothing more the priest can do, the IRA men enter the church and take Colin to kill him.
 Colin asks one last thing of them for which it is granted.
 He writes a letter to his mother telling her that he is safe and well in England so that she will not worry about him.
 Colin is then shot dead by the IRA men.